DESIRE

 Anyone who lives on milk, being still an infant, is not acquainted with the teaching about righteousness.
 But solid food is for the mature, who by constant use have trained themselves to distinguish good from evil.
 (Hebrews 5:13,14)

-The fact that they would have gained eternal life, and the knowledge of good and evil as well, had they waited for God’s time, furnishes us with one of the most valuable lessons in the salvation curriculum.
+The fact that they would have gained both eternal life and the knowledge of good and evil, had they waited for God’s time, provides us with one of the most valuable lessons in the salvation curriculum.
 God is seeking our joy.
-He is bringing us to the fullness of joy and pleasure.
+He is bringing us to fullness of joy and pleasure.
 God has joy when we have joy.
 God takes no pleasure in denying us the desires of our heart.
 The Christian who has faith in God will put up with every sort of pain and frustration, being certain that the day will come when God will fulfill his deepest desires abundantly.

 God opens His hand and satisfies the desire of every living thing.
 How much more, then, those who patiently have looked to Him throughout the years of their discipleship on the earth.